We examine the affiliation behavioural factors behind consumer decisions and explore how strong digital product design can impact this.

 Image 1 and 2: Nike makes it very clear that Nike is for everyone no matter ethnicity, gender or sports interest.
 This creates an atmosphere of inclusion rather than exclusion in which can help the consumer to select a product that they believe is targeted for them.
 Note that Nike uses a similar strategy in its retail stores as well.

 How can we help?

-We partner with enterprise brands to help them design their next generation of products, services, and experiences.
+We partner with health and pharmaceutical companies to help them design their next generation of products, services, and experiences.
 Every project we touch involves UX, interaction and visual design.
-Design starts with people and we strive to achieve a positive impact, through our human centred design process.
+Design starts with people and we strive to achieve a positive impact, through our human-centred design process.